axiomabsolute/cs410-information-retrieval/IR Project Idea.md

 Tags: project_idea

-Due to some awkwardness in my work and travel schedule over the next several months, I intend to work on this project alone - as a team of 1.
+Due to some awkwardness in my work and travel schedule over the next several months, I intend to work on this project alone.

 Project Description
 ===================